 Unfortunately, not all brands include this attachment, which is a bummer.

-• The Ball and Flat attachments are your safest bet if you are just starting.
+The Ball and Flat attachments are your safest bet if you are starting.

-• Apply light pressure and adjust slowly as you feel your way through the massage.
+Apply light pressure and adjust slowly as you feel your way through the massage.
 Stop if you feel any pain that isn’t normal.

-Massage Gun Attachment Uses for Specific Body Parts
+Massage Gun Attachment Uses: For Specific Body Parts

-Massage Gun Attachment for the Neck
+Massage Gun Attachment for Neck

 Best Suited Attachment: